3 October 2016

 Advocates of microservices often use a direct comparison with monolithic architectures to illustrate the benefits.
 This is a false dichotomy as there are many ways of designing a system to provide greater resilience, easier scaling and flexibility of implementation.

 In this context “monolith” is often used as a pejorative term.
-This is unfair, as a well-written monolithic “core” can provide a perfectly scalable architecture through sharding.
-It doesn’t have to wind up like a big ball of mud that is impossible to scale or maintain.
+This is unfair, as a well-written monolithic “core” can provide a perfectly scalable architecture.
+It doesn’t have to wind up as a big ball of mud that is impossible to scale or maintain.

 When you design a monolith you still have to consider how responsibilities are allocated between modules.
 Code has to be cohesive in that related functionality is grouped together.
 The difference with microservices is that they apply this approach to independent, autonomous services.